Ferus Gallery: History

 The gallery was founded in 1957 by the curator Walter Hopps, his wife Shirley Hopps, the artist Edward Kienholz on La Cienega Boulevard.
 Walter Hopps and Shirley Hopps ran the gallery.

-They called the gallery “Ferus” to honor a person named James Farris who shot himself to death, and was possibly the friend of a friend of Hopps.
+They called the gallery “Ferus” to honor a person named James Farris who shot himself to death, and was possibly the friend of a friend of Hopps and/or a fellow student at Eagle Rock High School.
 They spelled the name "Ferus" because the man who designed the gallery's logo, Robert Alexander (a.k.a.
 “Baza”), a collage artist and poet, thought that spelling looked stronger on the page, and Hopps agreed.
+Blum stated later that the gallery name meant "for us."

 In 1958, Kienholz left to concentrate on producing art, and his stake in the gallery was replaced by Irving Blum.
 Also at this time, Sayde Moss, a wealthy widow, became a silent partner and with her support the gallery moved across the street to 723 N. La Cienega Boulevard.

 Up until the autumn of 1958, the gallery held twenty shows, but had made hardly any sales.
 Blum persuaded Hopps to reduce the number of represented artists to fourteen (seven from San Francisco and seven from Los Angeles) and transformed the financial health of the gallery.